hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 * @Oldes makes sense.
 If Red is primarily a data format, I wonder how it compares/its advantages compared to other data formats.
 What I've seen has mostly compared Red to programming languages.
 I also wonder how well it interfaces with non-Red technologies that use data.

 [17:28:39](#16439957193871CyKko:gitter.im) <hiiamboris (NOT THIS ONE)>:
 Advantage is 50+ datatypes.
-Disadvantage is also 50+ datatypes í ½í¸‰
+Disadvantage is also 50+ datatypes ğŸ˜‰

 [17:32:06](#16439959263872YhhRt:gitter.im) <moppy_gitlab-61b6b9276da03739848c597d>:
 I mean, people seem to like treating all data the same, and then making a parsing schemes for every different usage.